krtierney/krtierney.com/about.md

 published: true
 ---

+## 2021

+* Started working at [Farewill](https://farewill.com) as a software engineer.
+The midst of a global pandemic seemed like a good time to pivot from the travel industry to the death industry.
+* Went back to the US to visit family for a couple of weeks in the summer.
+* Got [way too into pottery](https://krtierney.art), signing up for a membership at my local studio and taking some classes
+* Took driving lessons.
+Passed my driving test on the first go with flying colours.
+Officially a licensed driver, again.
+* Received British citizenship 🇬🇧

 ## 2020

 * Took the completely ridiculous Life in the UK exam; successfully obtained Indefinite Leave to Remain.